Hong Suk Paul Chung

 Paul attended public schools in Maryland and graduated from the University of Maryland, College Park in 1992.
 He attended Temple University School of Law, where he was a member of the International and Comparative Law Journal, obtaining his Juris Doctor degree in 1996.
 While in law school, he had the unique opportunity to work as a Summer Associate for a Korean-based law firm in Seoul, Korea.
 He is fluent in Korean.

 Previously, Paul served on the Trial Courts Judicial Nominating Commission for District 11 – Montgomery County, having been appointed by then Gov. Martin O’Malley.
-He currently acts as the Co-Chair of the Personal Injury Litigation Section of the Bar Association of Montgomery County, Maryland and has recently been elected to serve on the BAMC Executive Committee.
+He previously served as the Co-Chair of the Personal Injury Litigation Section of the Bar Association of Mongomery County and is currently in his second year of his two-year term of the BAMC Executive Committee.

 - Claims Against the Government (Federal Tort Claims Act- FTCA)

 - Commercial Litigation

 - Temple University School of Law, Philadelphia, Pennsylvania, 1996, J.D.